Peace, Silence, Stillness

 “Has that music been playing all this time?”

 Often, we slide through life, doing many things each day but not really experiencing any of them.
 We are not mindful; we are not in the moment – savoring each experience for all it is worth.
-Please come experience Finding the Extraordinary in the Ordinary – a Meditative Workshop.
+Please come experience Finding the Extraordinary in the Ordinary – a Meditation Workshop.
 In this free two-hour session, we will practice using ordinary objects to focus our energy to reach new levels of inner understanding while helping us engage with the world around us in a new, intense and rewarding way.

 Bubble, 1000 Lotus Petal and Walking Meditation